roysandeepan9may-cell/roysandeepan.github.io/README.md

 ### 🧠 Agentic AI & Automation

-Build AI-powered workflows that can:
+Build AI-powered workflows that can

 - Reason over tasks
 - Call tools and APIs